Supermarcel10/Supermarcel10/README.md

 <h3>Interests</h3>
-<p>My main interest is a future career in game development.
-However, program development is also on my interests.
+<p>My main interest is a future career in game development or program development.
-I am currently learning Java as well as Python Machine Learning and image manipulation.</p>
+I am currently at the stage of learning Java as well as Python Machine Learning and image manipulation.</p>
 <br>
 <p>I have a few ongoing projects, majority of which are private repositories.
 This includes, but is not limited to:
 <ul>